jamesleeht/XamarinMarsHOL/MISSION3.md

 4. Send the message to the bot

 ## Finish Line

-That was a long mission, but we managed to use materials from Mission 1 to complete Mission 2 and now we have an application that can communicate with the bot easily.
+At the end, you should have an application that can talk to the bot.

 Try asking it a few questions to test it!